 - A Museum Presentation: How NOT to Present

 - A Museum Presentation: How TO Present

-Refer to the activity guide or program lession plan located in the Catalog for more information (such as vendor contact info for any physical resource or consumable material, training tips, or special set-up requirements.)
+Refer to the activity guide or program lession plan located online for more information (such as vendor contact info for any physical resource or consumable material, training tips, or special set-up requirements.)